josefadamcik/josefadamcik.cz/_posts/2020-02-26-soflekeyboard-build-log-and-build-guide.md

 {% responsive_image path: images/sofle/IMG_20191109_153340.jpg alt:""  figcaption:"Both halves assembled, a rotary encoder can be added on both, one or none.
 I have also cleaned flux residue from the back side using some isopropyl alcohol, cotton buds and paper towels." %}

-Note: If you are building version witch Kailh Choc switches and want to use encoders, you have to fix the top plate by filing off cutouts for encoder legs[^14].
+Note: If you are building version witch Kailh Choc switches and want to use encoders and have the first version of the top plate, you have to fix the top plate by filing off cutouts for encoder legs[^14].
+This was fixed in the version 1.1.

 {% responsive_image path: images/sofle/sofle-kailh-encoder.jpg alt:""  figcaption:"For Kailh Choc switches the top plate sits on the PCB without any gap.
 But the cutout for encoder in the top plate is not big enough for its legs.
 This needs to be fixed by filling off some material." %}